 Madhuri Dixit To Debut On OTT With Karan Johar’s Family Drama

 Madhuri Dixit is all set to make her OTT debut with Netflix as she gears up for a family drama full of suspense.
-The yet untitled Netflix series will be produced by Karan Johar.
+The untitled Netflix series will be produced by Karan Johar.

 Excited about foraying into the digital space, Madhuri says, "I am extremely excited to be making my OTT acting debut.
 As an artiste, I am always looking out to do work that is creatively fulfilling and that reaches out to maximum number of people."